ZKNoxHQ/ZKN-PRIVACYHW/README.md

 ## NOTES

-- For now, as the secret key is passed in the command, no additional security is gained using the Ledger.
-This require to add a key derivation to be implemented.
+- For now, as the secret key is either passed in the command or derived from a public element, so no additional security is gained using the Ledger.
+This requires to add a key derivation to be implemented.
 This only illustrate the feasibility to replace the witness generation of circomlib/gnark.
 - Code is still WIP, it will be opened when cleaned.
 Don't be stupid, do not use a closed unaudited code to protect funds.
 This work is for privacy experiments only.

 ## FUTURE DEVELOPMENTS

 - Integrate with libMPC, a Musig2/FROST implementation to provide multisig/threshold signature capacity
-- Integrate Bandersnatch to increase security level
+- Integrate Bandersnatch to fit with PECTRA update
-- Use derivation path to provide unique per Ledger secret key